-10.3.2.1 Single application
+10.3.1.1 Single application

 Figure 10-1 is the site Modbus connection figure of single VFD and PC.
 Generally, the computer does not have RS485 interface, the RS232 or USB interface of the computer should be converted into RS485 by converter.
 Connect the A terminal of RS485 to the 485+ terminal of the VFD and B to the 485- terminal.
 It is recommended to use the shield twisted pairs.
 When applying RS232-RS485 converter, if the RS232 interface of the computer is connected to the RS232 interface of the converter, the wire length should be as short as possible within the length of 15m.
-It is recommended to connect the RS232-RS485 converter, the wire should be as short as possible within the length of 15m.
-It is recommended to connect the RS232-RS485 converter, the wire should be as short as possible, too.
+It is recommended to connect the RS232-RS485 converter to the computer directly.
+If using USB-RS485 converter, the wire should be as short as possible, too.